Michael McNair-Wilson: Career

 McNair-Wilson contested the seat of Lincoln in 1964, but was beaten by Labour's Dick Taverne.

-In 1969 he stood as the Conservative candidate in the Walthamstow East by-election, defeating the Labour candidate, Colin Phipps.
+In 1969, he stood as the Conservative candidate in the Walthamstow East by-election, defeating the Labour candidate, Colin Phipps.
 He held the seat until 1974, when it was abolished and replaced by the new Walthamstow constituency.

-In the February 1974 general election he won the Conservative safe seat of Newbury where he remained as MP for 18 years before standing down before the 1992 general election, on health grounds.
+In the February 1974 general election, he won the Conservative safe seat of Newbury where he remained as MP for 18 years before standing down before the 1992 general election, on health grounds.

 In 1984, McNair-Wilson was diagnosed with Goodpasture syndrome, causing kidney failure and necessitating thrice-weekly kidney dialysis treatment.
 The Times said that his experience "transformed him from a mild but critical friend of the National Health Service to possibly its most enthusiastic supporter on the Conservative benches".
 He underwent a kidney transplant in 1990.

 He was knighted in the 1988 Birthday Honours for political service.

 Personal life

 His brother Patrick McNair-Wilson, who had been Conservative MP for Lewisham West from 1964 to 1966, was also a by-election winner, returning to Parliament in 1968 for the New Forest constituency.

 McNair-Wilson married Deidre Granville (née Tuckett) in 1974.
 Their daughter Laura was elected as MP for Newbury at the 2019 general election.

-McNair-Wilson died on 28 March 1993 in Bucklebury, Berkshire, at the age of 62.
+McNair-Wilson died from a kidney failure on 28 March 1993 in Bucklebury, Berkshire, at the age of 62.